 Know before you go

-Parking informationOn Boarstall to Murcott road, just after bridge over M40 continue west towards Murcott for 2 miles, take left turn to Whitecross Green Farm.
-Go through farmyard, turn left over sleeper bridge into the unsurfaced car park just before RSPB Otmoor Reserve
+Parking informationOn Boarstall to Murcott road, after bridge over M40, continue west towards Murcott for 2 miles, take left turn to Whitecross Green Farm.
+Go through farmyard, turn left over bridge into unsurfaced car park.
+If full, park at nearby Whitecross Green Wood.

 Ridge and furrow, uneven underfoot and soft when wet; kissing gates.
 No access to Upper Marsh.